Infosys names first external CEO in turnaround bid

 Infosys on Thursday said Sikka will take over on August 1 from current CEO S.D.
 Shibulal, who along with Executive Chairman N.R.
 Narayana Murthy, Executive Vice Chairman S. Gopalakrishnan and four others founded Infosys in 1981 by pooling together $250.

-He is seen bringing into Infosys his expertise in newer technology areas, like cloud computing which allows clients to ditch bulky and costly servers for network-based software and storage in remote data centres.
+He is seen bringing into Infosys his expertise in newer technology areas, like cloud computing which allows clients to ditch bulky and costly servers for network-based software and storage in remote data centers.

 Sikka's biggest challenge, however, will be to fill the leadership vacuum created by the exodus of senior executives, many of whom were responsible for key business sectors and winning clients, analysts said.